 Rome is big, with a population of around 3 million.
 But what’s even more impressive is its massive urban area, which is about 10 times the size of Paris.

 To make sense of all the space, Rome’s divided into 15 districts and 155 neighborhoods.
-The districts are called “Municipio” and are numbered with Roman numerals, like Municipio I, II, III and so on.
+The districts are called “Municipio” and are numbered with Roman numerals, so Municipio I, II, III and so on.